 The overall single top reason for infertility is male infertility, problems with his sperms, either not enough sperms or sperms that are abnormal.
-That's why a sperm count or semen analysis must be done first as a first step of infertility evaluation.
+That's why a sperm count or semen analysis must be done as the first step of an infertility evaluation.

 There are many infertility causes for women, and testing is required to find out the reason for infertility.

 - Anovulation: Failure to Ovulate

 - Structural Problems of the uterus, cervix, vagina, ovaries, or fallopian tubesReproductive System

 - Failure of an Egg to Mature Properly

 Polycystic Ovary Syndrome (PCOS): Symptoms include infertility, irregular cycles, obesity, acne, excess facial and body hair, obesity, skin tags, dark skin patches (back of neck, under arms, under breasts, groin), cystic ovaries, excess male hormones, insulin resistance, and dyslipidemia.
 It should be diagnosed through a combination of a physcial exam, ultrasound evaluation to look for possible cysts in the ovaries or ovarian enlargment, and blood tests to check LH and FSH (check ratio as well as levels on these two as LH higher than FSH is indicative of PCOS, especially when 2:1 or 3:1), testosterone, DHEAS, SHBG, androstenedione, prolactin, TSH, fasting glucose and insulin testing.

 Polycystic ovaries (PCOS): This condition often leads to ovulation problems.
 It can be diagnosed through ultrasound to show cysts in the ovaries or through blood tests of hormone levels.
 PCO patients often have elevated LH (LH: FSH greater than 3:1) and excess androgens.
 Insulin resistance is also common.